 A few decades later, the Cyrus Charter was declared by the Persian king, allowing the people of Judea were allowed to return to the land and build their temple.

 There were remaining people from other tribes that assimilated into the tribe of Judah.
 From this point forward, I will refer to those people as…..
 Jews—named after the tribe of Judah.
-They re-established the Kingdom of Judea and built the second temple in Jerusalem until the arrival of the Romans who expelled them, again.
+They re-established the Kingdom of Judea with the second temple in Jerusalem until the arrival of the Romans who expelled them, again.

 Those people kept their traditions to this day and that’s why the people here are called Jews, speak Hebrew and live in a state called Israel.